ByteSizedLaw/PassBreach/README.md

-# Brute-Force Password-Hash Cracker
+# PassBreach
-This is an educational tool that will help you understand how password-crackers work.<br>
+This is an educational **Brute-Force Password-Hash Cracker** that will help you understand how password-crackers work.<br>
 This tool implements the Power Set algorithm, making it the most accurate password-cracker in the world.<br>

 ## Notes